 Kendra and I actually got the giggles a few times because we had laundry soap/detergent everywhere.
 I never do anything small, I make three five-gallon buckets worth of laundry soap at a time.
-We had to let the equipment cool down and go back and make a little more.
-We made it for Christmas gifts for all of my daughters.
-They love the homemade laundry soap because it saves them lots of money, takes up a small amount of space and keeps their clothes really clean.
+We had to let the equipment we used to mix up the materials cool down from time to time, and then go back to making more.

-We all still use the product Gain fabric softener because we love the smell of it.
+We all still use the product “Gain” fabric softener because we love the smell of it.
 Keep in mind that this recipe for laundry detergent or soap has very few “bubbles” when it’s in the washing machine.
 It has zero fillers like the commercial detergent products we buy at the store.

 I use it in my HE washer because I only use 1 teaspoon per load.
 That’s it, one teaspoon.
 Be sure and verify your HE washer can use it.
-We have been using it for six years now, first with our Maytag front loader and now my Electrolux front loader.
+We have been using it for ten years now, first with our Maytag front loader and now my Electrolux front loader.

 How To Clean Your Laundry

-- 1 Fels-Naptha Bar-grated either by hand (food processor, or salad shooter)
+- 1 bar Fels-Naptha Soap-grated either by hand, food processor, or salad shooter

 - 1 cup Borax Detergent Booster